-The participation fee covers the following expenses: registration, tuition, workshops, trips, other additional activities included in the program and meals.
+The participation fee covers the following expenses: registration, tuition, workshops, trips, other additional activities included in the program.

-The costs for hotel accommodations in single or double rooms (for families or couples) will be covered by the Romanian Cultural Institute.
+The costs for hotel accommodations in single or double rooms (for families or couples) and meals will be covered by the Romanian Cultural Institute.

 The participation fee does not cover the international or internal transport, the entrance visa (if needed) or any other additional hotel services.

 General conditions for scholarships These scholarships are intended for the students of Romanian studies programs abroad, who are using the Romanian language for documentation, scientific research, translations, writing of academic papers or reviews on Romanian culture and civilization.